 Don't you think this is a better way to learn about ancient Egypt than simply by reading from a textbook?
 An experience like this helps our children to question orthodox knowledge in a way that leads to independent thought.
 It is important to us that the start of every child's educational journey is a happy one which instills a life-long love for learning.

-I see a six year old gaze at the ground, then stoop, reaching down between their muddy wellies to discover a fossil which has lain hidden for millions of years.
+A six year old gazes at the ground, stoops, then reaches down between their muddy wellies to discover a fossil which has lain hidden for millions of years.
 Their curiosity is ignited, their questions are welcomed and their enthusiasm encouraged.

 Our youngest children have a flexible school day.
 Some children begin with just a couple of mornings, whilst for others with working parents they start each day at 07:45 am with Breakfast Club and end the day at After-School Club.
 A Reception or KS1 child enjoys a five-day week, but we provide optional additional child care for all children from 07.45 am until 6:00pm.

 Good manners and responsibility for others is a very important part of being in Pre-Prep and our youngest children learn how to share, take turns, work collaboratively and take responsibility.
 We want them to learn life long values.
 Our timetabled outdoor classroom curriculum provides many opportunities for these to be explored.